Emergency Response: A Paramedic’s Experience

 We get the 911 call at 17:23.

 “Car and motorcycle collision on Zig-Zag road.
 Caller panicking, shouting dead people,” Gail says and passes me the note.
-Zig-Zag road is notorious for blind bends and accidents.
+Zig-Zag Road is notorious for blind bends and accidents.

-“Gary, drive with care when we get there,” I say, and switch on the siren and flashers as we leave the hospital grounds.
-“You take the bike, I’ll take the car?”
-I ask.
+“Gary, drive with care.
+When we get there,” I say, switching on the siren and flashers as we leave the hospital grounds.
+You take the bike, I’ll take the car,” I ask.

 She talks to me.